smutaogroup/Relative_Entropy/README.md

 Calculate Kullback–Leibler divergence for Molecular Dynamics Simulations for any two pertubed simulations with the relevant k shortest paths and communities detection analysis.

 ## Goal:
-1. Identify the shortest paths that can propagated the distribution change differences in two simulations.
+1. Identify the several shortest paths that can propagate the local distribution differences into global distribution changes in two simulations.
-2. Identify the communities that communities inside are less effected by external perturbations, and inter-communities are strongly effected by the external perturbations.
+2. Identify several communities that inside the communities are less effected by external perturbations, and inter-communities are strongly effected by the external perturbations.

 ## Cmd_main
 ### Commnad line interface